 The School of Radiologic Science, at St. Anthony Hospital, was established in 1929.
 Because of the challenging level of academic standards in all facets of the School of Radiologic Science, St. Anthony Hospital has earned a long-standing reputation for graduating competent professionals in the field of Radiology.

 The curriculum, both didactic and clinical, is designed according to the Standards set forth by the Joint Review Committee on Education in Radiologic Technology (JRCERT) under the United States Department of Education, to provide the students with the best possible education in preparing them to become a registered radiographer.
 The program under the School of Radiologic Sciences is recognized by the American Registry of Radiologic Technologists (ARRT), and accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).
-Learn more about JRCERT accreditation & contact information.
+Click to learn more about JRCERT accreditation or contact JRCERT at:

 As a Radiologic Technologist, or Radiographer, graduates of our program will assist physicians in the diagnosis of disease and injury by providing quality radiographic images demonstrating the various portions of the human anatomy.
 A certified radiographer may find work in hospitals, clinics, physician private practices, on mobile units and more.

 Programs in radiologic sciences at St. Anthony Hospitals begin each fall semester in August and are continuous for approximately 23 months.
 The curriculum in the program requires a high degree of stamina, dedication, and motivation.
 A healthy lifestyle with intellectual and emotional maturity is also a necessity for success throughout the program.